Henry's Knob General Chemical

 Contamination affected soil, sediment and surface water in the South Fork of Crowdis Creek.
 EPA considers these affected areas a threat to people and the environment.
 The site’s PRPs are investigating these areas as part of the site’s risk assessment.

 Contamination also affected ground water at the site.
 EPA considers contaminated ground water and surface water primary threats to people and the environment.
 The PRPs provided bottled water to affected residents.

 Investigation and Cleanup Responsibility / Oversight

 Combustion Engineering and ABB Inc., the site’s PRPs, lead site investigation and cleanup activities, with oversight provided by EPA and SCDHEC.

 Site Cleanup Plan

-EPA has conducted a range of community involvement activities at the Henry’s Knob General Chemical site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, interviews, and public meetings on cleanup activities and updates.
+EPA is conducting a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts include public notices, interviews and public meetings.